Therapy 101: What You Should Know About Getting Mental Health Care

-More than 20 percent of American adults go through anxiety, depression or some other mental health issue in any year, says the National Alliance on Mental Health.
-Some people need support coping with stress and substance use or a serious illness.
+More than 23 percent of American adults go through anxiety, depression or some other mental health issue each year, says the National Alliance on Mental Health. leaving site icon Some people need support coping with stress and substance use or a serious illness.
 Others are facing relationship troubles, job loss or the death of a loved one.

-You may be worried that therapy doesn’t work or you’ll have to go to therapy for years to see any benefit.
-But that isn’t true.
-Don’t believe these myths:
+• You have to go to therapy for years to see any benefit.

 When looking for a therapist, think about what matters to you and what you want to get out of therapy.
 You want to find someone you can connect with and who makes you feel heard.